KhaledGharib/IBP-project/readme.md

 - Web server (e.g., Apache)
 - MySQL database
 #### You can use XAMPP to do all the above
+- and make sure you have the right versions as shown above

 ## Client ![My Skills](https://skillicons.dev/icons?i=react)